 Meet-the-Professor sessions, workshops sessions, or pre-conference courses.
 Participation in each of

 these activities requires separate registration and an additional fee.

 Reimbursement of up to $900 to defray expenses related to Annual Meeting travel and lodging.

 Assistance in obtaining hotel reservations for the meeting.
 The cost of the hotel reservation

 is to be covered by the travel reimbursement.

-Each accepted applicant will be assigned by the Nominatior.
+Each accepted applicant will be assigned by the Nominator.

-Mentors are required to meet with the resident throughout the meeting to offer guidance and answer any questions s/he may have.
+Mentors are required to meet with the resident throughout the meeting to offer guidance and answer questions.
 If a mentor in pediatric rheumatology is not specified, the selection committee can match an accepted applicant with a mentor.

 Accepted applicants are required to participate in the following:

-Full Day Rheumatology Student and Resident Experience - to be announced
+Full day Rheumatology Student and Resident Experience - November 5

 To get the full experience, participants are strongly encouraged to stay at the Annual Meeting for the entire meeting.